Varese FC: AS Varese 1910

-S.S.D.
-Varese Calcio
+SSD Varese Calcio

 After their relegation from Serie B in the 2014–15 season, Varese 1910 failed to meet the deadline to register for Lega Pro and the club declared bankruptcy.
 The club would be reformed to play again in Eccellenza for the 2015–16 season as Varese Calcio SSD.
 After winning its group, it played in Serie D and reached the play-off stage.
 In the 2017–18 season, Varese Calcio started without a president and, in November, manager Salvatore Iacolino resigned due to the club's financial crisis.
 The team finished the season in 18th and was relegated to the Eccellenza.
 On 14 July 2019, the club was dissolved due to financial issues.

+ASD Città di Varese

+ASD Città di Varese, a club also based in Varese, was established by three football fans from Varese – Stefano Pertile, Stefano Amirante and Cesare Bonazzi – on 26 July 2019, with the purpose to "keep alive" Varese's name in the Italian football league system, following the dissolution of Varese Calcio.
+As a matter of fact, Città di Varese adopted the historic colours of the football club founded in 1910 (red and white), but never openly claimed any inheritance of the ceased team.

-A.S.D.
-Città di Varese, a club also based in Varese, was formed 12 days later; in their first season, they won the 2019–20 Terza Categoria Varese Group B, the lowest tier of the Italian football pyramid.
+In its maiden season, coached by Stefano Iori, Città di Varese won the 2019–20 Terza Categoria Varese Group B, the lowest tier of the Italian football pyramid.
+On 16 July 2020, prior to the 2020–21 season, the club merged with Busto 81 (a club based in Busto Arsizio, no longer interested in pursuing the football activity) and obtained the right to participate in the Serie D Group A, Italy's fourth division.

+Return to Varese FC

+On 23 May 2025, the club formally reverted to its historic name, Varese Football Club, moving away from its previous designation, Città di Varese SRL.